 During a visit to Paris in September, I spent an afternoon wandering among the tombs and gravestones in the Père Lachaise Cemetery.
-Montparnasse Cemetery has its fair share of celebrated names (Sartre, de Beauvoir, Baudelaire), but Père Lachaise holds a special attraction for anyone interested in French painting.
+Montparnasse Cemetery has its fair share of celebrated names (Sartre, de Beauvoir, Baudelaire, for example), but Père Lachaise holds a special attraction for anyone interested in French painting.
 I quickly fell into trainspotter mode, ticking off the names on my list of artists and writers.
-Armed with a downloadable map on my iPhone, some were easy to find (Delacroix, Géricault, Wilde, Proust), others less so: the Pissarro family grave is tucked away in a corner and Ingres is modestly placed behind other tombs.
+Armed with a downloadable map on my iPhone, some were easy to find (Delacroix, Géricault, Wilde, Proust), others less so; the Pissarro family grave is tucked away in a corner and Ingres is modestly placed behind other tombs.

 "When you're in the studio painting, there are a lot of people in there with you - your teachers, friends, painters from history, critics ... and one by one if you're really painting, they walk out.
 And if you're really painting, YOU walk out."